AlibabaCloudDocs/mts/intl.en-US/API Reference/Data types.md

 |Id|String|MPS queue ID.|
 |Name|String|MPS queue name.|
 |Speed|String|MPS queue type,-   which has the following options: Boost, Standard, NarrowBandHDV2, AIVideoCover, AIVideoRecogni, AIVideoSummary, AIVideoPorn, AIAudioKWS, and AIAudioASR.
--   Default value: Standard
+-   Default value: Standard |

-|
 |State|String|MPS queue status,which has the following options: Active and Paused.

 -   Active: Tasks in the MPS queue will be scheduled, transcoded, and run by Media Transcoding.
 -   Paused: The MPS queue is paused, and tasks in the MPS queue will not be scheduled, transcoded, and run by Media Transcoding.
 The status of all tasks in the MPS queue is Submitted.
-Ongoing transcoding tasks are not paused.
+Ongoing transcoding tasks are not paused. |

-|
 |NotifyConfig|String|Message Service notification configurations.|

-## AliyunMediaInfoJob {#section_vjg_xwh_y2b .section}
+## AliyunMediaInfoJob

 Media information analysis task type